 This program supports fundamental, molecular-level research on solar energy capture and conversion in the condensed phase and at interfaces.
 These investigations of solar photochemical energy conversion focus on the elementary steps of light absorption, charge separation, and charge transport within a number of chemical systems, including those with significant nanostructured composition.
-Supported research areas include organic and inorganic photochemistry, catalysis and photocatalysis, photoinduced electron and energy transfer in the condensed phase and across interfaces, photoelectrochemistry, and artificial assemblies for charge separation and transport that mimic natural photosynthetic systems.
-An enhanced theory and modeling effort is needed for rational design of these artificial solar conversion systems.
+Supported research areas include organic and inorganic photochemistry, catalysis and photocatalysis, photoinduced electron and energy transfer in the condensed phase and across interfaces, photoelectrochemistry, photodriven generation or manipulation of quantum coherence in artificial molecular systems, and artificial assemblies for charge separation and transport that mimic natural photosynthetic systems.
+An enhanced theory and modeling effort is needed to improve current understanding of many photochemical phenomena.